JuliaGraphics/Luxor.jl/docs/src/basics.md

 ### Arrows

 You can draw lines or arcs with arrows at the end with `arrow()`.
 For straight arrows, supply the start and end points.
-For arrows as circular arcs, you provide center, radius, start and finish angles.
+For arrows as circular arcs, you provide center, radius, and start and finish angles.
 You can optionally provide dimensions for the arrowheadlength and angle of the tip of the arrow.
+You can specify a line weight (equivalent to `setline()`), otherwise the default is 1.

 ```@example
 using Luxor, Colors # hide